 HILTON.COM Listed by clop Ransomware Group

-[AI generated] Hilton.com is the official online platform for Hilton Worldwide Holdings Inc., a global hospitality company.
+Hilton.com is the official online platform for Hilton Worldwide Holdings Inc., a global hospitality company.
 The site allows users to book rooms in more than 6,100 properties across 119 countries.
 These properties include luxury resorts, full-service hotels, and extended-stay suites from various Hilton brands such as Hilton Hotels & Resorts, Waldorf Astoria Hotels & Resorts, Conrad Hotels & Resorts, and more.

-On January 25, 2026, the CL0P ransomware group added hilton.com to its public leak site, confirming that internal files had been exfiltrated from the hospitality company’s systems during a ransomware attack.
+On January 25, 2026, the CL0P ransomware group added hilton.com to its public leak site, claiming that internal files had been exfiltrated from the hospitality company’s systems during a ransomware attack.
 While the exact number of affected individuals remains unknown, anyone who has booked a Hilton hotel, used the Hilton Honors app, or shared personal details with the chain could have information now in attackers’ hands.

 Public reporting indicates that CL0P listed Hilton.com on its dark-web leak portal on January 25, 2026.
 The posting states that internal files were stolen during a ransomware operation.
 No sample data has been published yet, and the precise volume or sensitivity of the files has not been disclosed.
 Available reporting describes the incident as part of CL0P’s pattern of targeting large organizations and then pressuring them by threatening to release stolen information.